Washington's Pet Insurance Industry

 Today, the nation mourns the death of Sen. Edward Kennedy, one of the most influential senators of the 20th century.
 Later, when the eulogies end, his death may impact the health-care debate in unpredictable ways.
 It could push Democrats towards ...

 Critics of America’s health-care system like to note that the U.S. appears to lag other developed nations in life-expectancy.
-But this claim confuses health and health care: Many factors (smoking, teen pregnancy, obesity, murder and accident rates) ...
+But this claim confuses health and health care: Many factors (smoking, teen pregnancy, obesity, murder and accident rates) can ...

 Legislate in Haste, Repent at Leisure